-Back in 2013 I decided that I wanted to visit my friends down in Cheltenham.
-There was just one problem… I couldn’t afford the train ticket.
-So what was the next logical thing to do.
-Yep, that’s Right, run there.
+Back in 2013, I decided that I wanted to visit my friends down in Cheltenham.
+There was just one problem… I couldn’t afford a train ticket.
+So what was the next logical thing to do?
+Yep, that’s right, run there.

 The first day consisted mainly of pavements down towards Derby before joining up on day two with some of the beautiful canal pathways which wiggle down through Burton Upon Trent and Litchfield.
 These pathways were perfect, winding through open fields and small villages before I hit Birmingham at the end of day three.

-After Birmingham I found that the mental side was much easier as I was into the last half of the challenge.
-Leaving the city of Birmingham (with a slight hangover), it was back into the beautiful countryside along farm roads through Reddich before heading on down into the Cotswalds.
+After Birmingham, I found that the mental side was much easier as I was into the last half of the challenge.
+After leaving the city of Birmingham (with a slight hangover), it was back into the beautiful countryside along farm roads through Redditch before heading on down into the Cotswolds.